MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls.md

 >[!NOTE]
->When the knowledge base search control is added to the social pane, the name of the control will be "searchwidgetcontrol_notescontrol".
+>When the knowledge base search control is added to the social pane, the name of the control will be `searchwidgetcontrol_notescontrol`.
 This name can't be changed.

 ## lookup control type